flipacholas/Architecture-of-consoles/articles/playstation-2.md

 It's been two years since the rivals presented their [latest offering]({{< ref "dreamcast">}}).
 If you read the former article and just started reading this one, I presume you are *still* waiting for 'the thing' that makes the PS2 as powerful as it seemed back then.
 Now, let me introduce a *very* important set of components Sony fitted in the Emotion Engine, the **Vector Processing Units** or 'VPU'.

 A Vector Processing Unit is a small independent processor designed to operate vectors.
 In particular, vectors made of four `floats`.
-These processors are so fast that they only spend only **one cycle per operation**, which can be extremely convenient for geometry processing.
+These processors are so fast that they only spend **one cycle per operation**, which can be extremely convenient for geometry processing.

 VPUs are made of the following components:
 - Some **Vector Unit Memory** or 'VU Mem': Used as a working space for the Vector unit.
 It stores values needed to be operated and/or the results of previous operations.